ubc-library-rc/intro-blockchain-research/content/activity.md

 ![Activity 1](figures/activity-1.png)
 <br>

-Please navigate with me to [Johoe's Bitcoin Mempool Statistics](https://jochen-hoenicke.de/queue/#0,24h).

-**Bonus**: A different [mempool virtualization site](https://mempool.space/), and a more utilitarian presentation of [fee size related to transaction confirmation times](https://bitcoinfees.earn.com/#delay).
+Please navigate with me to [BitInfoCharts](https://bitinfocharts.com/bitcoin/).
+We will explore the immediately presented data about the state of the Bitcoin network, and explore what this information can meaningfully relay about the actual activities happening around this blockchain.

-# Activity 2: Review Transactions from a Known Ethereum Addresss
+# Activity 2: Review Transactions from a Known Ethereum Address

 ![Activity 2](figures/activity-2.png)
 <br>